NimaGhP/NimaGhP/README.md

 ## Introduction

 Greetings!
-I'm Nima Ghasemi Parvin, a dedicated software engineer and a lifelong learner.
+I'm Nima, a dedicated software engineer and a lifelong learner.
 I am currently advancing my knowledge and expertise through a Master's program in Computer Engineering at Yalova University, Turkey.

 ## Academic and Professional Journey